-Later development of the numeral system led to gradual loss of the adjectival and nominal properties of the lower and higher numerals, respectively, and their subsequent numeralization or settlement as a separate quantificational category (cf. Section 1).
-The numeralization of dva 'two' was accompanied by a number of phonological and morphological changes, among which was, in particular, neutralization of the masculine-neuter gender distinction, which affected corresponding agreement patterns.
-Nevertheless, numeralization of dva apparently was not absolute: some overt residues of the adjectival-like agreement still remain in Modern Russian, as seen in Table 2.6
+Later development of the numeral system has led to gradual loss of the adjectival and nominal properties of the lower and higher numerals, respectively, and their subsequent "numeralization" or settlement as a separate quantificational category.
+The "numeralization" of dva "two" was accompanied by a number of phonological and morphological changes, among which was neutralization of masculine-neuter gender distinction.
+Note that even in the modern language, some adjectival residues remain for this numeral, as can be seen in the feminine gender paradigm (cf. Ivanov 1983, among others):